Hungry Healthy Happy

 The flapjacks will still feel soft to touch, as they will harden outside of the oven when they are cooling.

-If you’ve tried these healthy flapjacks, let us know how you got on in the comments below.
+If you’ve tried this healthy flapjack recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.